kubernetes/community/sig-scalability/slos/dns_programming_latency.md

     Ready state is reflected, we would have to know when exactly it was reflected in 99% of programmers (e.g. iptables).
 That requires tracking metrics on per-change base (which we can't do efficiently).

+- The SLI is expected to remain constant independently of the number of records, per example, in a headless service with thousands of pods the SLI for the first and the last Pod should not exhibit a statistically significant difference.

 ### How to measure the SLI.
 There [network programming latency](./network_programming_latency.md) is